 *This page has not yet been edited to reflect the updated ECP levels and mission.

-At an ECP Young Event Horse Workshop, an ECP YEH workshop faculty member assists YEH instructors in acquiring the eye, the knowledge base, both theoretical and practical, and the teaching judgment that are suited specifically for the purpose of assisting YEH riders, both amateur and professional, as they educate YEHs to accept, understand, and respond positively to a rider’s seat and aids for direction, pace, change of direction and pace, balance, impulsion, and suppleness, both on the flat and while jumping.
+At an ECP Young Event Horse Workshop, an ECP YEH workshop faculty member assists YEH coaches in acquiring the eye, the knowledge base, both theoretical and practical, and the teaching judgment that are suited specifically for the purpose of assisting YEH riders, both amateur and professional, as they educate YEHs to accept, understand, and respond positively to a rider’s seat and aids for direction, pace, change of direction and pace, balance, impulsion, and suppleness, both on the flat and while jumping.
 The YEH workshop faculty member assists YEH professional horse trainers in developing their riding skills and “feel” as well as their training knowledge base in order to safely and effectively develop each young event horse in the ways that are most developmentally productive for that horse, both on the flat and while jumping.
-Both YEH instructors and professional horse trainers must be sensitive and appropriately responsive to the ways that each young horse, of any breed, is distinctive, distinctions which they factor intelligently into each horse’s developmental training program.
+Both YEH coaches and professional horse trainers must be sensitive and appropriately responsive to the ways that each young horse, of any breed, is distinctive, distinctions which they factor intelligently into each horse’s developmental training program.

 A full three-day ECP workshop of any kind includes eight candidates and one ECP faculty member.
-Each day includes lecture and discussion, model-teaching by the faculty member, practice-teaching by each of the candidate instructors, and, at a YEH workshop, practice-teaching by each YEH candidate instructor and riding twice by each YEH candidate professional horse trainer.
+Each day includes lecture and discussion, model-teaching by the faculty member, practice-teaching by each of the candidate coaches, and, at a YEH workshop, practice-teaching by each YEH candidate coach and riding twice by each YEH candidate professional horse trainer.
 The faculty member and all participating candidates comment, question, and discuss teaching, riding, and training issues as they model-teach, practice-teach, and, for YEH candidate professional horse trainers, ride a variety of horses.

 The content of all ECP workshops has been carefully selected and developed by ECP faculty and assessors to emphasize essential, widely confirmed flatwork and jumping principles and practices appropriate to each workshop’s content and purposes.
 A workshop’s curricular content is determined also by the riding/training challenges of the event competition levels which that ECP workshop addresses.

-Please note: At an ECP assessment, a candidate may be assessed for any of ECP’s certificates: instructing at any ECP Level (Levels I through IV), for YEH instructing, or for YEH professional horse training.
+Please note: At an ECP assessment, a candidate may be assessed for any of ECP’s certificates: instructing at any ECP Level (Levels I through V), for YEH instructing, or for YEH professional horse training.